SERVIR/ServiceCatalogURLs/README.md

 ## Instructions to deploy:
 1. Install and configure [Tethys](http://docs.tethysplatform.org/en/stable/index.html) per [installation instructions](http://docs.tethysplatform.org/en/stable/installation.html#).
-2. Clone this repository to your desired app location on your Tethys server and configure the app to run in the Tethys environment.
+2. Clone this repository to your desired Tethys app location on your server and configure the app to run in the Tethys environment:
+    - tuo

 3. Start your browser and navigate to the Tethys Apps home page.
 Tethys App tutorials are at: [http://docs.tethysplatform.org/en/stable/tutorials.html](http://docs.tethysplatform.org/en/stable/tutorials.html)